 Research and analyze before setting your marketing spend

-When you’re working on the company budget, don’t randomly pick a number for your marketing spend.
+When you’re working on the company budget, don’t randomly pick a number for your budget.
 Instead, take time to research and analyze.
 Look at where you’ve spent money so far and determine if each activity resulted in a profit or a loss.

 Common categories included in your marketing spend